Only Applies to Special Purpose Award

 Who can apply?

-- Any early learning and care setting with a pre-school room that is contracted for any DCYA Early Years Programme (ECCE/CCSP/TEC) can nominate an employee for LINC.
+- Any early learning and care setting with a pre-school room that is contracted for any DCEDIY Early Years Programme (ECCE/CCSP/TEC) can nominate an employee for LINC.
 The setting manager can nominate themselves or any member of the setting’s staff.

-- To be eligible for the programme, candidates, at a minimum, must hold a major Level 5 Award in Childcare or a related qualification in accordance with the DCEDIY’s Early Years Recognised Qualification Listing.
+To be eligible for the programme, candidates at a minimum must hold a major Level 5 Award in Childcare or a related qualification in accordance with the DCEDIY’s Early Years Recognised Qualification Listing.

-- For LINC 2021/2022 settings that already have a LINC graduate working in their setting are now invited to nominate a second candidate based on the criteria outlined below.
+- For LINC 2021/2022 settings that already have a LINC graduate working in their setting can nominate another employee from their settings to complete LINC this year, based on the criteria outlined below.
 Only one application allowed per eligible setting.

-- Random selection of eligible applicants will apply.
+Random selection of eligible applicants will apply.
 Priority will be given to eligible applications in the following order:

-1. Settings that do not currently employ a LINC graduate.
+1. Settings that do not currently employ a LINC graduate /INCO/Current LINC Student.

 2. Settings that already employ a LINC graduate and have over 22 ECCE-aged children attending*.

 3. All other settings.